microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/template-alternate.md

 Describe which solution was chosen and why.
 Summarize what evidence informed the decision and how that evidence mapped to the desired outcomes.

-> **IMPORTANT**: Decisions should be made with the understanding that they can change the team learns more.
-Its a starting point, not a contract.
+> **IMPORTANT**: Decisions should be made with the understanding that they can change as the team learns more.
+It's a starting point, not a contract.

 ## Next Steps